rust-lang/rfcs/text/0000-imply-option.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-This addition is in essence an implementation of the "implies" or "->" operation from predicate logic.
+This addition is in essence an implementation of the "implies" or "->" operation from First-order logic.
 In predicate logic, for those unfamiliar, the "->" operation has the following truth table:
 ```
     | x | y | x -> y |